ltangvald/mysql/support-files/MacOSX/ReadMe.txt

        directories located in
        /Library/Receipts/mysql-VERSION.pkg.

+     * Prior to OS X 10.7, MySQL server was bundled with OS X Server.

-2.4.2 Installing MySQL on Mac OS X Using Native Packages
+2.4.2 Installing MySQL on OS X Using Native Packages

    The package is located inside a disk image (.dmg) file that you first need to mount by double-clicking its icon in the